martin-fleck/momot/casestudy/emfrefactor/index.md

 Therefore we provide a simple example based on reducing the number of subclasses.

 **Number of Subclasses:**
-In order to calculate the total number of subclasses in an Ecore model, we can use the ``NSUPEC2`` metric from EMF Refactor.
+In order to calculate the total number of subclasses in an Ecore model, we can use the ``NSUBEC`` metric from EMF Refactor (see all metrics at their [wiki page](https://wiki.eclipse.org/Techniques)).
 This metric, however, is not applicable for EPackages, but calculates the number of subclasses based on a given class (```context```).
-In order to use the provided NSUPEC2, we therefore first obtain all eClasses from the graph (``getDomain``).
+In order to use the provided NSUBEC, we therefore first obtain all eClasses from the graph (``getDomain``).
 Then we set each eClass as the respective context of the metric calculator and calculate the number of subclasses.
 The sum of all number of subclasses for each eClass is the objective we aim to minimize.

 ```
 SubClasses : minimize {
-	val subClassCalculator = new NSUPEC2() // from EMF Refactor
+	val subClassCalculator = new NSUBEC()
 	val eClasses = graph.getDomain(EcorePackage.Literals.ECLASS.eClass, true)
 	var subClasses = 0.0;
 	for(eClass : eClasses) {